yatishgarg-411/-IoT-Based-Pulse-Oximeter-with-CAD-Prediction-using-Machine-Learning/README.md

 ## Features
 - Real-time monitoring of BPM and SpO2.
 - Bluetooth functionality for wireless data transfer.
-- Automatic data logging to Google Sheets.
 - CAD prediction using an ensemble ML model (ANN, SVM, Logistic Regression).

 ---

 ## How It Works
 1. The hardware collects BPM and SpO2 readings for 20 seconds per person.
-2. Data is sent via Bluetooth and logged into Google Sheets using a Python script.
+2. Data is sent via Bluetooth as well as serial monitor and logged into Google Sheets using a Python script.
 3. The ML model processes the data to predict the likelihood of CAD.
 4. The results are displayed and stored for further analysis.